The City of Round Rock is committed to Transparency. Transparency provides our citizens with information and promotes accountability.

-The City’s Hotel revenue bonds are rated A by Standard & Poor’s and A+ by Fitch.
+The City’s Hotel revenue bonds were upgraded to A+ by Standard & Poor’s and rated A+ by Fitch.

 Sales Tax Revenue bonds: have been issued to fund transportation improvements.
 The bonds are to be repaid from revenues of the Round Rock Transportation and Economic Development Corporation.

-The City’s sales tax revenue bonds are rated AA by Standard & Poor’s and Aa3 by Moody’s.
+The City’s sales tax revenue bonds are rated AA by Standard & Poor’s, Aa3 by Moody’s, and AA by Fitch.

 HB 1378: Debt Obligation Reporting